Lighter Sesame Chicken satisfies a craving for Chinese take-out, without all the calories, sugar, and gluten. Easy and satisfying!

-Enough of zee whining though, I got another Take-Out Fake-Out recipe for ya’ today!
-Lighter Sesame Chicken.
+I’ve got another Take-Out Fake-Out recipe for you today — Lighter Sesame Chicken.

-That is to say, while candied chicken tastes good on the tongue, it doesn’t look so good on the hips, which is why I was ecstatic to try a lightened up version from Martha Stewart for dinner last night.
+That is to say, while candied chicken tastes good on the tongue, it doesn’t look so good on the hips, which is why I am ecstatic about this lightened up version.

-This Sesame Chicken is just sweet enough, and you’ll flip over the faux-battered technique that gives each piece of chicken a nice and delicate crunch.
 Furthermore, you can make this recipe in under 30 minutes, and I bet you have most, if not all, of the ingredients already on hand.
-Go check.
-We’ll wait!

-Finally, add 1 minced garlic clove, stir everything up, then set the sauce aside.
+Finally, add 1 minced garlic clove then stir everything up and set aside.

 Time to cook!
 Heat 1 Tablespoon vegetable oil in a large skillet, then add the battered chicken and cook for 3-4 minutes a side, or until the chicken is golden brown and cooked through.

-Turn off the heat, remove the skillet from the burner, then add the pre-made sauce and 2 chopped green onions, and toss everything to combine.
+Turn off the heat, remove the skillet from the burner, then add the pre-made sauce and 2 chopped green onions.
+Toss everything to combine.

-Finally add 2 cups steamed broccoli into the skillet, and stir again to combine.
+Finally add 2 cups steamed broccoli into the skillet then toss again to combine.

-Serve the Lighter Sesame Chicken over cooked brown rice (directions and timing for cooking the rice and broccoli are in the recipe) for a super-satisfying, quick and easy, take-out fake-out dinner!
+Serve the Lighter Sesame Chicken over cooked brown rice for a super-satisfying, quick and easy, take-out fake-out dinner!

 Ingredients